-12 verisimilitude with an acceptance of the neoclassic canons he has no difficulty in ridiculing the play: "The moral, sure, of this Fable is very instructive.
+7 for realistic verisimilitude with an acceptance of the neo-classic canons he has no difficulty in ridiculing the play: The moral, sure, of this Fable is very instructive.
 First, This may be a caution to all Maidens of Quality how, without their Parents consent, they run away with Blackamoors.
 Secondly, This may be a warning to all good Wives that they look well to their Linnen.
-Thirdly, This may be a lesson to Husbands that before their Jealousie be Tragical the proofs may be Mathematical."
+Thirdly, This may be a lesson to Husbands that before their Jealousie be Tragical the proofs may be Mathematical.
 And so on to the triumphant conclusion: